 Programs Offered through William and Mary

-Tuition exchange agreements with the following three universities allow W&M students to pay their regular tuition to W&M while attending these partner universities (room and board are paid to the partner universities).
+Tuition exchange agreements with the following universities allow W&M students to pay their regular tuition to W&M while attending these partner universities (room and board are paid to the partner universities).

 W&M Exchange Program at Keio University

 Located in the capital city, Tokyo, Keio University is Japan's oldest institution of higher education and is founded on the principle of academic excellence.
 Students enroll in the Japanese Language program at the Center for Japanese Studies.
 There are four levels (elementary to advanced), and students are assigned to the appropriate level based on the results of a placement test.
 Students are housed in dormitories or, in some cases, with homestay families.
 W&M students may apply to study at Keio for the spring semester or a full year.
 More

 W&M Exchange Program at Akita International University